Around Iceland in 10 days

 Summer: Vegetation is in full bloom, colourful Alaska Lupin flowers and wildflowers can be seen in many places around Iceland.
 Long days and short nights, with 24 hours of daylight in north Iceland.
 High-season for tourism.

-Autumn: The colors of autumn are taking over and the Northern lights are started to be visible again after the long bright days in the summer.
+Autumn: The colours of autumn are taking over and the Northern lights are started to be visible again after the long bright days in the summer.
 Migratory birds are leaving again, the Puffins are active preparing for leaving Iceland until next spring.